How to Replace Yamaha Grizzly YFM700 Front CV Boots

 PRO TIP: Don’t use brake/contact cleaner to remove the grease, as it’ll dilute the grease packed deep down in the CV joint and lead to excessive wear.

-PRO TIP: Try to avoid getting any grease into the channels where the CV boot connects to the CV joint and half shaft, because grease between the two will compromise the connection and cause the CV boot to slip off the CV joint or half shaft.
+PRO TIP: Avoid getting any grease into the channels where the CV boot connects to the CV joint and half shaft, because grease between the two will compromise the connection and cause the CV boot to slip off the CV joint or half shaft.

 NOTE: Make sure you install the small clamp first, otherwise you’ll never get it onto the half shaft once the CV boot is in place.

-Step 30.
-Reinstall the central dust cap and the wheel, torque the lug nuts to 40 foot-pounds and you’re done.
+Step 28.
+Reinstall the central dust cap and the wheel, then torque the lug nuts to 40 foot-pounds and you’re done.